 - Visual Aide, Computer Aide

-- Note Taker’s Payment: note takers can earn up to $125 per course.
+- Peer Note Taker’s Payment: peer note takers can earn up to $150 per course.

 - Training and Materials: we provide “carbonless” lined paper, special note taker notebooks and training.

-- Send the Note Taker to the LA Center: refer note takers to the Learning Accommodations Center, SC111, to sign up.
+- Send the Peer Note Taker to the LA Center: refer peer note takers to the Learning Accommodations Center, SC111, to sign up.

-- Connect Note Taker with Student – suggested language: “For those that have approved note taking services you can touch base with “Nancy ‘note taker'” at the end of the class…”
+- Connect Peer Note Taker with Student – suggested language: “For those that have approved note taking services you can touch base with “Nancy note taker” at the end of the class…”

 Assistive Technology and training available at the Learning Accommodations Center.